-See "Compensation Discussion and Analysis-and Ayat.
-Agreements with Former NEOs" on page 42 for de etails regarding our agreements with Messrs.
-Kibs gaard Schlumberger Limited 2020 Proxy Statement - 63
+See "Compensation Discussion and Analysis-Agreements with Former NEOs" on page 42 for details regarding our agreements with Messrs.
+Kibsgaard and Ayat.

 Director Compensation in Fiscal Year 2019

 Our director compensation philosophy is to appropriately compensate our non-employee directors for the time, expertise and effort required to serve as a director of a large and complex global company and to align the interests of our directors with those of our long-term stockholders.